fourtytoo/record-deps/README.md

 # record-deps

-A Leiningen plugin that lets you include automatically the dependency tree of your project into the final uberjar.
+A Leiningen plugin that lets you automatically include the dependency tree of your project into the final (uber)jar.

-On every build of the jar or uberjar, this plugin writes the dependency tree to a file.
-By default `resources/deps.txt`.
-That implies that the dependency tree will be automatically included in the jar file as a Java resource.
+On every build (either jar or uberjar), this plugin writes the dependency tree to a file.
+That implies that the list of dependencies will be included in the jar file as a Java resource.

-Later you can check the dependency tree of the jar file as with `lein deps :tree` but without the project source tree.
-You can extract the dependencies like this
+Later you can check the dependencies that formed the final jar as with `lein deps :tree` but without the project.
+You can, for instance, extract the dependencies like this

 ```console
  $ jar xf path-to-your.jar deps.txt